FadhilPM/tp/docs/DeveloperGuide.md

 1. Artist chooses to clear all contacts.
 2. ArtHive clears all contacts and associated project tags.
-3. ArtHive displays confirmation message stating that the contacts has been cleared.
+3. ArtHive displays confirmation message.

    Use case ends.